NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

-A customer job could be the tasks they are trying to perform and complete, the problems they are trying to solve, or the needs they are trying to satisfy.
+The tasks they are trying to perform.
+The problems they are trying to solve.
+Or the needs they are trying to satisfy.

 Functional jobs
 Perform a specific task to solve a specific problem.